We're snowed in! We're gonna miss Christmas!

-- Earlier in the episode, the radio announced that all school were closed, including Springfield Elementary (Bart: GASP!)
+- Earlier in the episode, the radio announced that all schools were closed, including Springfield Elementary (Bart: Gasp!)
 My Dear Watson Detective School.
 Then it mentions Springfield Elementary School, and after Bart and Lisa cheered, it added, "...is open."

 - Chief Wiggum appears to be writing his name in the snow, then asks Lou to shake out the last few drops.
 It turns out Wiggum was using coffee he was pouring from a Thermos.